andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 Through the implementation of these rules - supplemented by "Rigid Immutability," "Pipeline Decorators," and an "Anti-Corruption Layer" our code ceases to be an unreadable jumble of framework instructions.
 It transforms into an executable narrative that directly reflects the business domain, scales cleanly across product milestones, and permanently bridges the translation gap.

-**Screaming Architecture:** —> means the structure screams the only business domain at you.
+**Screaming Architecture:** —> means the code structure screams only the business domain at you.
 No translation layer.
 No mental mapping.
 Just direct, obvious correspondence between business concepts and code structure.

 ---
 ## 9. References and Further Reading